Herman Lindsey

 Herman's Wrongful Conviction

-He currently resides in Florida where he works with at-risk youth.
-Herman is on the Board of Witness to Innocence and also speaks across the U.S. and internationally; he has given talks in Italy and Belgium.
+Herman currently resides in Florida where he works with at-risk youth.
+He is the Executive Director of Witness to Innocence, on the Board of Directors of Floridians for Alternatives to the Death Penalty and served as an Ambassador for Represent Justice.
+He hosts the online show "Cruel Justice" where he interviews guests on topics related to criminal justice reform.
+He speaks across the U.S. and internationally and has given talks in Italy and Belgium.

 Publications: